Stephen-Tellis/home/_posts/2020-06-27-Linux-PDF-Manipulation.md

 ---
 layout: page
 title:  "PDF Manipulation on Linux - The power user way!"
-subtitle: "My first blog post"
+subtitle:
 date:   2020-06-27 21:21:21 +0530
 categories: ["Linux"]
 ---

-Time and again, Linux forums, have been flooded with the question, "What is the best way to manipulate a PDF?"
+Time and again, Linux forums, have been flooded with the question, "What is the best way to manipulate a PDF?".
 Some might say use and online tool, but that has privacy concerns of its own, others my say it is [PDF Sam](https://pdfsam.org/ "Checkout PDF Sam").
 While it is an absolutely wonderful tool with some nifty tricks up its sleeve, the question is, what it the "True **Power user** way of doing it?" or in other words, how do you do it plainly on the command line?
 Described below are two ways, one better than the other in its own way:
 #### _Method 1:_
 Ghostscript is a high-performance Postscript and PDF interpreter and rendering engine.
 Its conversion capabilities cover PDF, PostScript, PCL and XPS languages.
 I found the usage to be pretty simple and straightforward with an exhaustive list of switches that let you do everything imaginable from viewing a preview, setting the render resolution to debugging tools.
 Find a comprehensive list [here](https://www.ghostscript.com/doc/9.52/Use.htm "Visit site").

-Here is a small snippet i tried:
+Here is a small snippet I tried:
 Merge files in a folder:
 ```
 gs -dBATCH -dNOPAUSE -q -sDEVICE=pdfwrite -dPDFSETTINGS=/prepress -sOutputFile=merged.pdf File1.pdf File2.pdf